Wheat and corn prices jump after Russia quits Black Sea grain deal - KESQ

 The UN estimates that the reduction of prices for staple foods as result of the deal has indirectly prevented some 100 million people from falling into extreme poverty.
 Exports of grains and other food products under the initiative have surpassed 9 million tons, according to the intergovernmental organization.

-After reaching record highs in the spring, the UN Food and Agriculture Organization’s global food price index has declined for seven months in a row.
+Some 345 million people are predicted to experience acute food insecurity this year, according to the IRC.

+On Monday, efforts were already underway to keep grain moving despite Russia’s withdrawal, which is preventing more than 200 ships leaving port, according to a statement Sunday by Ukraine’s Ministry of Infrastructure.

-Twelve vessels left Ukraine’s Black Sea ports on Monday despite Russia’s withdrawal from the deal, Ukraine’s Minister of Infrastructure Oleksandr Kubrakov said on Twitter.
+Twelve vessels left Ukraine’s Black Sea ports on Monday, Ukraine’s Minister of Infrastructure Oleksandr Kubrakov said on Twitter.
 The ships were carrying 354,500 tons of grain and other agricultural products destined for Africa, Asia and Europe, the Ministry of Infrastructure said on its Facebook page.

 One of them, loaded with 40,000 tons of grain, is destined for Ethiopia, Kubrakov added.

-The UN announced earlier on Monday that it had agreed with Ukraine and Turkey to move 16 vessels through the Black Sea.
+The UN announced earlier on Monday that it had agreed with Ukraine and Turkey, which helped broker the original deal, to move 16 vessels through the Black Sea.
 Russia had been informed of the plan, it said.

+Speaking in Istanbul, Turkish President Recep Tayyip Erdoğan said that Ankara is determined to try and keep the initiative alive despite Moscow’s withdrawal.

-— Uliana Pavlova, Sugam Pokharel, Dennis Lapin, Jo Shelley and Victoria Butenko contributed to this report.
+— Uliana Pavlova, Sugam Pokharel, Dennis Lapin, Jo Shelley, Victoria Butenko, Isil Sariyuce and Jorge Engels contributed to this report.

 The-CNN-Wire